zeruniverse/Password-Manager/README.md

 + Import ``initial.sql`` into that database.
 + Download ``src`` folder in this repository, modify ``src/function/config.php`` with your configuration (database and etc.)
 + Upload files in modified ``src`` folder to your web server.
++ Though your login password won't be transmitted in the network, you still need to enable SSL if possible to avoid MIMA.
+Malicious JavaScript stealing password might be injected into the page if HTTP is used.
 + Visit www.your_domain_name.com
 + Click Signup to register an account.
 (If you don't want others to sign up, just delete signup.php and reg.php after you are done)
 + You are done!
-SSL is optional (It's secure enough)
 + Remember your password to login.
 No one can recover your data if you lose that!

 ## Copyright